 Your shopping cart is empty!

-We interviewed one of our experienced tailors and told them this:
+We interviewed one of our experienced tailors and asked them this:

 “We want our ladies to put on their dresses for the first time and it fit the way it should”